Dante-Navaza2005/Airbnb-Rio-de-Janeiro/Airbnb-Machine-Learning-Wiki/src/src/40-thanks-future-plans/README.md

 # Thank You

 Thank you for taking the time to read through my project.
 If you'd like to discuss this project further or have any questions, I'm open to connecting.
 Once more, feel free to reach out via email at dantenavaza2005@gmail.com or [LinkedIn](https://www.linkedin.com/in/dante-navaza/).
+If you're interested, you can explore my other projects on my [GitHub page](https://github.com/Dante-Navaza2005).
 I appreciate your interest and look forward to potential collaborations.

 ## Future plans